 Size: Medium Height 16” Width: Up to 30”

-Golden Tiara is a medium size mounding variety.
-It has a chartreuse to gold margin surrounding a medium green center.
-Medium to deep purple flowers appear in late July.
+Golden Tiara is a medium-size mounding variety.
+It has chartreuse to gold margin surrounding a medium green center.
+Medium to deep purple flowers appears in late July.
 It’s sun tolerant and will brighten up any shady area.
 Looks great in wide shallow containers.
 1996 Hosta Merit Award winner.

 Size: Medium Height: 18: Width up to 44”